 In general, the Population Information System of the Population Register Centre can be considered very exhaustive as regards persons.
 In order that a person obtains a personal identity code, he or she has to be registered in the Population Information System.
+The registration is possible if he or she moves to Finland permanently or temporarily.
 It is practically impossible to live in Finland without a personal identity code.
 A personal identity code is needed so that one can work legally, open a bank account, have dealings with authorities and so on.
 It can be safely assumed that Finland cannot have any substantial numbers of 'moonlighters' who receive their pay in cash for periods of over one year, for example.
 Staying in Finland for at least one year is the prerequisite for registering into the population of Finland.

 After abolishment of yearly checking of domicile registers (January 1) in 1989 the Population Information System has been maintained only by notifications of changes to population information.
-Their correctness is determined by a reliability survey made on the addresses in the Population Information System.
+Their correctness level is determined by a reliability survey made on the addresses in the Population Information System.

 The Population Register Centre charges Statistics Finland with the task of conducting yearly a sample survey on correctness of address information.
 Around 11,000 people are asked whether their address in the Population Information System is correct.
-In the 2010 survey, the address was correct for 99.0 per cent of the respondents.
+In the 2011 survey, the address was correct for 99.0 per cent of the respondents.

 In connection with municipal elections, returned notifications of voting sent to foreigners usually reveal around 1,000 persons who have moved from the country without giving notice and are thus still included in the Finnish population.
-The Population Register Centre removes them from the resident population in the Population Information System before the following turn of the year.
+The local register office removes them from the resident population in the Population Information System before the following turn of the year.